solisa986/agency-jekyll-theme-1/_portfolio/example.md

 ---
-caption: Overwatch #what displays in the portfolio grid:
+caption: #what displays in the portfolio grid:
+  title: Overwatch
-  title: Team A
+  subtitle: Team A
-  subtitle: Meet the team members!
-  thumbnail: assets/img/portfolio/05-thumbnail.jpg
+  thumbnail: assets/img/portfolio/4.jpg

 #what displays when the item is clicked:
-title: Our 2021-2022 Overwatch Team A Members
+title: Member List
+subtitle: Meet the members of the 2021 Overwatch A Team
-image: assets/img/portfolio/4.jpg # main image, can be a link or a file in assets/img/portfolio
+image: assets/img/portfolio/05-thumbnail.jpg #main image, can be a link or a file in assets/img/portfolio
+alt: image alt text

 ---

-Team A members code.
+List the overwatch team A